tangmc0210/PRISM_code/README.md

 The result should be at `read_dir/mapped_genes.csv` as default.

+**Remark**:

-**Remark**: Gene calling for PRISM is performed by a Gaussian Mixture, mannual select by masks and evaluation of the confidence of each spot.
+- Gene calling for PRISM is performed by a Gaussian Mixture, mannual select by masks and evaluation of the confidence of each spot.
 It's expected to run on a GUI because some steps need human knowledge of the experiments like how the chemical environment or FRET would affect the fluorophores.

-You can also use `gene_calling/PRISM_gene_calling_GMM.ipynb` for customization or use `gene_calling/gene_calling_manual.ipynb` to set the threshold for each gene manually.
+- You can also use `gene_calling/PRISM_gene_calling_GMM.ipynb` for customization or use `gene_calling/gene_calling_manual.ipynb` to set the threshold for each gene manually.

+- 3D gene calling in our article was performed in `gene_calling\PRISM3D_intensity_readout_and_gene_calling.ipynb`.

 For more detail, see https://github.com/tangmc0210/PRISM_gene_calling.